 Step 1.
 Heat the oven to 350 degrees F and prepare your cookie sheets with parchment paper.

 Step 2.
-In a large bowl add the room temperature butter and both sugars then with a handheld mixer, mix on medium speed until creamy and fluffy.
-You can also just a stand mixer.
+In a large mixing bowl add the room temperature butter and both sugars then with a handheld mixer, mix on medium speed until creamy and fluffy.
+You can also use a stand mixer.

 Step 3.
 Add the egg and vanilla extract and mix again on medium speed until combined.

 Step 4.
-Add all the dry ingredients to the mixing bowl then mix on medium speed just until combined.
+Add all the dry ingredients to the mixing bowl, then mix on medium speed until combined.
+Last, add the oatmeal and mix on low speed until combined.

-Dry ingredient tip - If you don't mind getting out another bowl, it's best that you mix all the dry ingredients together before adding to the wet ingredients.
+Dry ingredient tip - If you don't mind getting out another bowl, you should mix all the dry ingredients before adding to the wet ingredients.
 This ensures the baking soda, salt, and spices get evenly mixed.
 Clumps of baking soda can taste like soap.

-Step 8.
-While the cookies are cooling make the icing by adding all the ingredients to a small bowl and stir until smooth and creamy.
+Step 6.
+While the cookies are cooling, make the icing by adding all the ingredients to a small bowl and stir until smooth and creamy.

-Step 9.
-Place the cooling rack over a piece of waxed paper or parchment paper and either dip the tops of the cooled cookies directly in the icing, or spoon the icing over the cookies.
+Step 7.
+Place the cooling rack over a piece of waxed paper or parchment paper and either dip the tops of the cooled cookies directly in the icing or spoon the icing over the cookies.
 The excess icing will drizzle off the cookies onto the waxed paper.

 How to store - Once the icing has hardened, store these cookies in an airtight container so they stay soft.